 Notes: Horizontal axis has log scale.
-AK is excluded because the state's two-week deaths increased by more than 150 percent.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and Bureau of Economic Analysis.
 The cumulative COVID-19 mortality rates of Black residents and White residents are more similar in Kentucky, Ohio, and Pennsylvania than in the nation as a whole.